Activity 6: Compare the study results

 Two side-by-side contour plots appear.

-2. Check the names of the results in the lower-left corner of each window, and confirm that you see a result from study 1 and one from study 2.
+2. Check the study names displayed at the top of each window, and confirm that you see a result from Study 1 and one from Study 2.

-Typically, Study 1 appears in the left window, and Study 2 appears in the right window, which is what you want.
+Typically, Study 1 appears in the left window, and Study 2 appears in the right window.

-3. If necessary, use the drop-down menu, next to the study name, to select a different study to display.
+3. If necessary, use the study selector at the top of a window to select a different study to display.

 3. Switch to the Displacement result and compare the X-displacement in Study 1 with Study 2.